 3. The Legend of Why Spring Couplets Are Pasted

 It is recorded that the origin of spring couplets can be dated back to 1,000 years ago when people hung taofu (桃符, written charms on peach wood) on doors.

 Therefore, all ghosts were afraid of the two guards.
-It was believed that to hang a piece of peach wood with an inscription of the two guards’ names on doors could scare evil things away.
+It was believed that hanging a piece of peach wood with an inscription of the two guards' names on doors could scare evil things away.